bmrb-io/PyBMRB/docs/usage/pybmrb-introduction.rst

 How does it work?
 ~~~~~~~~~~~~~~~~~~~
-PyBMRB extracts the assigned chemical shift list from NMR-STAR files and combines them with certain rules
+PyBMRB extracts the assigned chemical shift list from NMR-STAR files and combines them using certain rules
 defined by the NMR experiment to generate the peak positions.
 This peak list is displayed on a 2D plane using
 interactive data visualization tool `plotly <https://plotly.com>`_ .
 It can also generate chemical shift histograms
 by fetching the data directly from BMRB through BMRB-API.